WatchIt00/PHP/README.md

 # PHP
-for the middle tes, i share he code from anonymous
+for the middle tes, i share the code from anonymous